TU-DO-Makerspace/pizza-tuesday-bot/README.md

 1. Follow the instructions on [creating a new bot using the BotFather](https://core.telegram.org/bots#6-botfather).
 2. Store the api key safely
 3. Rename `.example.env` to `.env`
-4. Enter the previously saved Token into the `TELEGRAM_TOKEN` variable
+4. Enter the previously saved token into the `TELEGRAM_TOKEN` variable

 You could also create a second bot using the BotFather as a development bot.
 In this case, the production bot would run online (e.g. on [Heroku](https://heroku.com)) using the initial token.
 While you can develop and test new features using the development token.